digitalnoma/digitalnoma/README.md

 #
 ## 🧭 What drives you these days?
 I'm still figuring things out, like how many of us are.
 But there's one thing for sure, I love challenging myself and finding solutions to global issues.
-Impact has always beeen my driving force, one that gets me up early before the crack of dawn, and one that propels and ascends me to greater heights.
+Impact has always beeen my driving force, one that gets me up early before the crack of dawn, and a force that propels and ascends me to greater heights.
 Here's to more seemingly insurmountable mountains in life 🥂

 <br />